County Stats (19/20 season)

-Lyth’s consistent form at the top of Yorkshire’s County Championship order earned him a Test call-up, with him playing seven summer Tests against New Zealand and Australia.
+Lyth’s consistent form at the top of Yorkshire’s County Championship order earned him his first Test call-up, with him making seven summer appearances against New Zealand and Australia.

-The Whitby-born player, however, is confident he can return to the top level following an exceptional summer of 2016 in all three forms of county cricket and then his blistering T20 knock against Northamptonshire in 2017 and more good form in 2018 and 2019.
+The Whitby-born player, however, is confident he can return to the top level following an exceptional summer of 2016 in all three forms of county cricket, his blistering T20 knock against Northamptonshire in 2017 and more good form in 2018 and 2019.

-A mesmerising 2014 in the Championship initially got Lyth into the England squad, and he did not start the 2015 summer in a Yorkshire shirt, instead on tour of the West Indies in April and May as an unused Test squad member.
+A mesmerising 2014 in the Championship initially caught the eye, and he did not start the 2015 summer in a Yorkshire shirt, instead on tour of the West Indies in April and May as an unused Test squad member.